Weight loss and alcohol

 Excessive alcohol consumption can lead to so-called fatty liver.

-This condition can damage your liver, affecting the way your body metabolizes and stores carbohydrates, fats and proteins.
+This condition can damage your liver, affecting how your body metabolizes and stores carbohydrates, fats, and proteins.

-Changes in the way your body stores energy from the food you eat can make it very difficult to lose weight.
+Changes in how your body stores energy from the food you eat can make it very difficult to lose weight.

-4. Alcohol can contribute to excess abdominal obesity
+4. Alcohol can contribute to excess abdominal fat

 The "beer belly" is not just a myth.

-Foods that contain a high proportion of simple sugars - candy, soft drinks, even beer - are also high in calories (kcal).
+Foods that contain a high proportion of simple sugars - sweets, sodas, even beer - are also high in calories (kcal).
 Extra calories form body fat.

-Consuming food and drinks with a high sugar content can quickly lead to weight gain.
+Consuming foods and drinks with high sugar content can quickly lead to weight gain.

-We cannot choose for ourselves where all that extra weight ends up.
-But the body tends to accumulate fat in the abdominal area, when consuming alcohol.
+We can't choose where all that extra weight ends up.
+But the body tends to accumulate fat in the abdominal area when alcohol is consumed.

-Even the most dedicated health guru will have a hard time fighting the urge to eat food while inebriated.
+Even the most dedicated health guru will have a hard time fighting the urge to eat food when intoxicated.

 Alcohol lowers inhibitions and can lead to poor decision-making in the heat of the moment – especially when it comes to choosing food.